antonioortegajr/with-liberty-backup/README.md

 A comprehensive system for backing up Substack articles and generating a static website with JSON metadata files.

+Read more about this project in the ABOUT.md doc

 ## Features

 - **Automated Substack Scraping**: Scrapes articles from any Substack publication